Konstruktionist/fish/README.md

 * **restore_original_fish_colors**
 Like it says on the tin.
 * **source_script**
 Source sh/csh file.
-Seems usefull, but I can't remember if I ever used it.
+Seems useful, but I can't remember if I ever used it.
 * **sudo**
 Run command using sudo (use !! for last command).
 * **testmovies**